Yoshiaki Kawajiri: Biography

 Kawajiri directed Highlander: The Search for Vengeance.
 It was released on DVD on 5 June 2007.
 According to an interview with Ain't It Cool News with producer Galen Walker, Kawajiri disliked the fact that 7–8 minutes of added scenes with no opening exposition text sequence were removed when the film was released, but the director's cut will include the footage.
-Kawajiri has script approval for a sequel to Ninja Scroll, which was listed as being in pre-production with no specific release date as of 2010.
+Kawajiri has script approval for a sequel to Ninja Scroll, which was listed as being in pre-production.
+In February 2014, Hiroyuki Okada confirmed that Kawajiri had finished the script in May 2013, and that production would begin when funding is secured.